Almost no experiments have classical Kirkwood-Dirac representations

-Quasiprobability distributions are useful tools to study and characterize quantum experiments.
-They are objects similar to probability distributions but that can assume negative or nonreal values---hallmarks of quantum phenomena.
+\textit{Introduction:---}Quasiprobability distributions are useful tools to study and characterize quantum experiments.
+They are objects similar to probability distributions but can assume negative or nonreal values---hallmarks of quantum phenomena.
 The Wigner function, which represents quantum states with distributions over the eigenvalues of conjugate observables, has played a pivotal role in the development of quantum optics~\cite{leonhardt, Serafini}.
 More generally, the Wigner function, and other quasiprobability distributions, are practical tools for investigating the classical-quantum boundary in various quantum-information-processing tasks \cite{Veitch_2012, Veitch_2014, Lostaglio18, YungHalp19,Raussendorf20, Arvidsson-Shukur2020, Lostaglio20, lupu2022negative}.
-Such advantages can be obtained only if the quasiprobability distributions characterizing the states, observables and processes involved are not all positive \cite{Spekkens08}.
+Such advantages can be obtained only if the quasiprobability distributions characterizing the states, observables and processes involved are not all positive \cite{Spekkens08, Schmid_2024, schmid2024kirkwooddirac}.
 This highlights the importance of identifying the (convex) set of positive states, meaning those states that have positive quasiprobability distributions.

 For example, the only pure Wigner-positive states are the pure Gaussian states~\cite{hudson1974wigner, gross2006}.
-However, a similar characterization of the set of mixed Wigner-positive states is currently unknown and the subject of significant research~\cite{gross2006, mandilara2009extending, vanherstraetencerf2021}.
+However, a similar characterization of the set of mixed Wigner-positive states is currently unknown and the subject of significant research ~\cite{gross2006, mandilara2009extending, vanherstraetencerf2021,chabaudetal2021}.
 In particular, there exist Wigner positive states that are not convex combinations (mixtures) of gaussian states \cite{Genoni, gross2006, vanherstraetencerf2021, hertz_decoherence_2023}.

-Recently, the Kirkwood-Dirac (KD) distributions \cite{Kirkwood33,Dirac45} have come to the foreground as efficient tools to study discrete-variable quantum-information processes.
-The KD distributions' negativity or nonreality underlie quantum advantages in a large variety of contexts.
-We refer to~\cite{arvidssonshukur2024properties, lostaglio2023kirkwood} for a review of the extensive literature on the KD distributions and their applications.
-Here, we characterize the set of KD-positive states.

-The KD distribution associates to each quantum state a quasiprobability distribution with respect to two arbitrary observables $A$ and $B$.
-Unlike the observables of the Wigner function, $A$ and $B$ need not be conjugate.
-Consider two observables' bases, $\{ \ket{a_i} \}$ and $\{ \ket{b_j} \}$, in a $d$-dimensional Hilbert space.
-The KD distribution of a state $\rho$ is